camelCaseD/camelcased.github.io/_posts/2015-10-20-objc-property-listener.md

 }
 ```

-Then you can react to changes by simply adding the following method to your class and react to them as you would normally do in the KVO pattern.
+Then we can react to changes by simply adding the following method to our class and react to them as we would normally do in the KVO pattern.
 ```objectivec
 - (void)observeValueForKeyPath:(NSString *)keyPath ofObject:(id)object change:(NSDictionary<NSString *,id> *)change context:(void *);
 ```

-In order for all of this to work you are going to need to import the following header file `<objc/objc-runtime.h>`.
+In order for all of this to work we are going to need to import the following header file `<objc/objc-runtime.h>` or else the compiler will complain about the type `objc_property_t` not existing.

-Adding listeners like this is useful for when trying to create a data model base class and properly handle manipulation of attributes on the model within the base class.